 - A. Traffic Control: Maintain access for vehicular and pedestrian traffic as required for other construction activities. - B. Cold-Weather Concrete Placement: Protect concrete work from physical damage or reduced strength that could be caused by frost, freezing, or low temperatures.
 Comply with ACI 306.1 and the following: - 1.
 When air temperature has fallen to or is expected to fall below 40 deg F, uniformly heat water and aggregates before mixing to obtain a concrete mixture temperature of not less than 50 deg F and not more than 80 deg F at point of placement. - 2.
 Do not use frozen materials or materials containing ice or snow. - 3.
-Do not use calcium chloride, salt, or other materials containing antifreeze agents or chemical accelerators unless otherwise specified and approved in design mixtures. - C. Hot-Weather Concrete Placement: Comply with ACI 301 and as follows when hot-weather conditions exist: - 1.
-Cool ingredients before mixing to maintain concrete temperature below 90 deg F at time of placement.
+Do not use calcium chloride, salt, or other materials containing antifreeze agents or chemical accelerators unless otherwise specified and approved in design mixtures. - 4.
+Cover base material with thermal blankets prior to concrete pour in order to keep temperature of base material above 40 deg F. - 5.
+When temperatures are forecasted to drop below 40 deg F, cover concrete with plastic sheeting followed by thermal blankets for a minimum of 1 week or per mix design requirements. - C. Hot-Weather Concrete Placement: Comply with ACI 301 and as follows when hot-weather conditions exist: - Cool ingredients before mixing to maintain concrete temperature below 90 deg F at time of placement.
 Chilled mixing water or chopped ice may be used to control temperature, provided water equivalent of ice is calculated in total amount of mixing water.
-Using liquid nitrogen to cool concrete is Contractor's option.
+Using liquid nitrogen to cool concrete is Contractor's option. - 2.
+Cover steel reinforcement with water-soaked burlap, so steel temperature will not exceed ambient air temperature immediately before embedding in concrete. - 3.
+Fog-spray forms, steel reinforcement, and subgrade just before placing concrete.
+Keep subgrade moisture uniform without standing water, soft spots, or dry areas.